-This study is looking for people with MSA to participate in order to find out more about the condition and track the effectiveness of new interventions.
+This study is looking for people with MSA to participate, with the aim to improve the accuracy of early diagnosis and track disease progression.

 The longitudinal study involves several clinical and biomarker assessments over a three year period which include: a detailed neurology review, cognitive function tests, brain scans and blood samples.
 This will be followed by a ‘lighter touch’ follow up over the phone or during a clinic visit for a further two years.

 Ultimately, it is hoped that the research will aid the development of new and improved treatments for MSA and raise the profile of MSA research in the UK.